 This farming simulator takes place in Pelican Town, where you inherit a small farm from your grandfather.
-It’s up to you now to slowly develop this rundown plot of land for farming, raising livestock, crafting goods, mining ores, and more.
+It’s up to you now to slowly develop this rundown plot of land for growing the best crops in Stardew Valley, raising livestock, crafting goods, mining ores, and more.
 Stardew Valley is a full-fledged Harvest Moon experience packaged in a modern theme.
 It also has a multiplayer component that allows you to team up with three others to play together online.

 Download : ($14.99)